esrlabs/chipmunk-docs/book/src/02_extensions/05_api.md

 class Plugin {
     constructor() {
         this._onIncome = this._onIncome.bind(this);
-        PluginIPCService.subscribe(IPCMessages.PluginInternalMessage, this._onIncome);                              // <-- Usage of PluginIPCService - Subscribe to incoming messages from front-end
+        PluginIPCService.subscribe(IPCMessages.PluginInternalMessage, this._onIncome);                              // <-- Usage of PluginIPCService - Subscribe to incoming messages from UI
     }
-    private _onIncome(message: IPCMessages.PluginInternalMessage, response: (res: IPCMessages.TMessage) => any) {   // Message handler for messages from the front-end
+    private _onIncome(message: IPCMessages.PluginInternalMessage, response: (res: IPCMessages.TMessage) => any) {   // Message handler for messages from the UI
-        switch (message.data.command) {                                                                             // Check incoming command in message from front-end case 'request':
+        switch (message.data.command) {                                                                             // Check incoming command in message from UI case 'request':
-                return response(new IPCMessages.PluginInternalMessage({                                             // Send response to the front-end
+                return response(new IPCMessages.PluginInternalMessage({                                             // Send response to the UI
                     data: {
                         msg: '\'request\' was successful!'                                                          // Attach string to response
                     },